DravenCat/empoweruAfrica/doc/sprint0/README.md

     cd into `EmpowerUAfrica` directory, run `npm run install-all`

-3. Prepare MySQL database
+3. Prepare databases

-    Before you run the webapp, you have to make sure your MySQL server is running, and enter your MySQL credentials into `EmpowerUAfrica/db/credentials.json`, in the following form:
+    Before you run the webapp, you have to make sure your MySQL server and your Neo4j database are running properly, and enter your database credentials into `EmpowerUAfrica/db/credentials.json`, in the following form:

     ```
     {